diyasen2021/RNA-seq-course-introduction/Lessons/lesson2.md

 ### 7.1 Understanding Trimmomatic parameters

+For more information about the parameters check http://www.usadellab.org/cms/?page=trimmomatic.
 Trimmomatic processes reads through a series of steps in the order you specify them:

 | Step | Parameter | What it does |